 This tour provides an excellent introduction to the charms of English Lakeland, England’s most mountainous area that requires no recommendation.
 Walking is unquestionably the best way to see this celebrated landscape, hailed over the years by the likes of poets, authors and painters.
 Wordsworth, Tennyson, Arthur Ramson, Beatrix Potter and Wainwright, have all left their mark!
 The distances covered each day are fairly short so there is ample time to pause and admire the unsurpassed scenery.
 The route is very much a classic although it largely avoids upland areas where navigation would become a problem in poor weather.

 Some long days and steep climbs and descents.
 Generally however undulating.
 Mixed weather can be expected.
 We would not recommend the route for first time walkers.

 Make your own way to Ulverston a historic market town close to the shores of Morecambe Bay.
 Ulverston's most visible landmark is Hoad Monument, a concrete structure built in 1850 to commemorate statesman and local resident Sir John Barrow.
 The monument provides scenic views of the surrounding areas, including Morecambe Bay and parts of the Lake District.

 Accommodation: Your first night is a friendly, family run Georgian townhouse in the heart of this attractive market town.
-Proprietors Ken & Brenda run this 4star guesthouse and have created a friendly atmosphere and always extend a warm welcome to their guests.
+This 4 star guesthouse have created a friendly atmosphere and always extend a warm welcome to their guests.
 All rooms have ensuite bathrooms.

 By the shores of Morcambe Bay and through 'Blawith.'
 Gently undulating farmland with enticing views of the superb mountains to come.
 There are frequent stiles and 'kissing gates' along the footpaths.